 In Gran Canaria, the Gran Canaria School of Languages in Las Palmas de Gran Canaria offers courses for all levels at quite reasonable prices (around 170 euros per week).

 For those going to Fuerteventura, one school that comes highly recommended is the Fuerteventura Spanish School in Puerto del Rosario.
 The prices are a little higher at 195 euros a week, but they guarantee small classes and offer an individual assessment.
-The bonus of this location is its proximity to the airport and also of nearby areas such as Caleta de Fuste which has some really great beaches, restaurants and museums (see here for more details on that).
+The bonus of this location is its proximity to the airport and also to nearby areas such as Caleta de Fuste which has some really great beaches, restaurants, and museums (see here for more details on that).

 Twitter: @HollieMantle